nimmis/docker-spigot/README.md

 Whats new is

+- Updated java version to 16 to compile minecraft 1.17
+- Switched to Adopt OpenJDK
 - Fix for problem introduced during fall of 2017 for both Windows 10 and MacOS versions of docker, failed to build new versions of spigot
 - Autodetection of timezone if container has access to internet
 - adjust minecraft user UID to match mounted volume